 Introduction to Android

-This tutorial gives an introduction to “Android”.
-It is basically an open-source operating system (OS) for mobile devices developed by Google Inc., which is built upon Linux kernel.
-Android’s competitors are Apple’s iOS (for iPhone/iPad), RIM Blackberry OS, Symbian OS, Microsoft’s Windows Phone OS, and many other proprietary mobile operating systems.
+This tutorial provides an introduction to Android.
+It is essentially an open-source operating system (OS) for mobile devices developed by Google Inc., built upon the Linux kernel.
+Android’s competitors include Apple’s iOS (for iPhone/iPad), RIM’s BlackBerry OS, Symbian OS, Microsoft’s Windows Phone OS, and numerous other proprietary mobile operating systems.

-The latest Android supports Phone/Tablet, TV, Wear (watch and glass), Automobile devices and Internet of Things (IoT).
+The latest version of Android supports mobile phones, tablets, TVs, wearable devices (e.g., watches and glasses), automobile devices and the Internet of Things (IoT).

 Android Platform

 Android is based on Linux with a set of native core C/C++ libraries.
 Android applications are written in Java.
-However, they run on Android’s own Java Virtual Machine, called Dalvik Virtual Machine (DVM) (instead of JDK’s JVM) which is optimized to operate on the small and mobile devices.
-Figure 1 below shows the Android platform architecture.
+However, these applications operate on Android’s proprietary Java Virtual Machine, known as the Dalvik Virtual Machine (DVM), rather than the Java Development Kit’s JVM.
+The DVM is specifically optimized for small and mobile devices.
+Figure 1 below shows a typical Android application architecture.

-Basically, Android apps can be written using Kotlin, Java, and C++ languages.
-The Android SDK tools compile your code along with any data and resource files into an APK, an Android package, which is an archive file with an .apk suffix.
+Basically, Android apps can be written using Kotlin, Java, and C++.
+The Android SDK tools compile your code along with any data and resource files into an APK, an Android package, which is an archive file with a .apk suffix.
 One APK file contains all the contents of an Android app and is the file that Android-powered devices use to install the app.

 Each Android app lives in its own security sandbox, protected by the following Android security features: